istio/istio/DEV-GUIDE.md

 # Developing for Istio

 This document helps you get started to develop code for Istio.
-If you're following this guide and find some problem, please [submit an issue](https://github.com/istio/istio/issues/new). so we can improve the doc.
+If you follow this guide and find some problem, please [submit an issue](https://github.com/istio/istio/issues/new), so we can improve the doc.

 - [Prerequisites](#prerequisites)